New York / Rockland County

 Healthcare

-Tallman residents benefit from access to quality healthcare, including nearby major hospitals like Good Samaritan Hospital and Montefiore Nyack Hospital.
-With 3.3 physicians per 1,000 people and nearly 95% health insurance coverage, the community enjoys strong medical resources.
-The local healthcare index of 77.2 reflects accessible and reliable services.
+Tallman residents have access to quality healthcare, with major hospitals like Good Samaritan Hospital and Montefiore Nyack Hospital nearby.
+The community benefits from a high physician-to-resident ratio of 3.3 per 1,000 people and 94.8% health insurance coverage.
+Local healthcare services are reliable and comprehensive.

 Major Hospitals